the-turing-way/the-turing-way/book/website/foreword/ways-of-working.md

 ## Overview of Resources You Can Use

-In this document, we provide an overview of different platforms, community-led efforts and ways of working in the community.
+In this document, we provide an overview of resources and ways of working in the community.
-Although, most of these resources are mentioned in different chapters, you can return to this page to find useful links and resources.
+Although, most of these resources are described in different chapters, you can always return to this page to find quick access to useful pointers and links.

 ## 1. Get to Know the Project